 Forte dei Marmi is a coastal town on the Mediterranean Sea, in an area called Versilia.

-It’s nestled between Pisa and the Cinque Terre, and it’s an easy day-trip from many places (although it’s worth and overnight stay if you have the time).
+It’s nestled between Pisa and the Cinque Terre, and it’s a nice beach to visit from Florence (although it’s worth and overnight stay if you have the time).

 Forte dei Marmi’s province is Lucca and its region in Italy is Tuscany.